Syedaaneesa/Auto-Rehab/README.md

 The site was deployed on a **secure WordPress hosting environment**, with:

-Routine backup system configured for data safety
+Regular backup system implemented to ensure data security

-Continuous plugin and theme maintenance ensured
+Ongoing updates and maintenance for all plugins and themes

-Comprehensive security hardening and protection applied
+Robust security measures applied for enhanced protection

 ---